Botanika

 Botanika is an indoor botanical garden with science center, in the Rhododendron-Park Bremen.
 The greenhouses opened in the year 2003 and show primarily azaleas and rhododendrons.
+Together with the surrounding park, it contains the largest rhododendron collection in the world, featuring roughly 650 species and 3500 varieties.

 Greenhouses and Discovery Centre

 The four major greenhouses are divided into the regions of Japan, Borneo, the Himalayas, as well as a tropical butterfly house.
 The facilities presents several asiatic landscapes, along with native animals such as lar gibbons, common hill mynas or kois.
 Smaller greenhouses show special exhibitions, which change every few months.